Mobile advertising technology has completely revolutionized the world of digital marketing ever since its simple beginnings.

 These are the most common types of display ads that you will encounter.

-Banner advertising came into limelight ever since the beginning of web advertising.
+Banner advertising came into the limelight ever since the beginning of web advertising.
 This method is the simplest and proved to be highly efficient, even though several innovative techniques of advertising later emerged in the market.

 In some instances, it even appears as a full-screen display which the user has to close before he can access the page or the app.